ferdinand-beyer/init/spec.md

 #### Instance lifecycle handlers

-* `:init/halt-fn` can be a function taking the component instance and perform clean-up.
+* `:init/disposer` can be a function taking the component instance and perform clean-up.

-Handlers can be:
+Disposers can be:
 * Functions, e.g. declared inline or by resolving to a var in the same namespace
 * Symbols, resolving to function-valued vars
 * Vars containing functions implementing the handler (preferred)

-Handlers can also be specified reversely by metadata on a var.  `:init/halts` must be a keyword, symbol or var referencing an existing component, and registers the var as a halt handler for the referenced component:
+Handlers can also be specified reversely by metadata on a var.  `:init/disposes` must be a keyword, symbol or var referencing an existing component, and registers the var as a halt handler for the referenced component: